SoloveyMaria/community/README.md

 - Download preprocessed data by running the following code on the terminal.
 Windows users can double click on `download_data.bat` to download all the preprocessed data to run the showcase notebooks.
 The downloaded data will be located at `docs/showcase_notebooks/$dataset/input_files/`
         - to download Lasry dataset directly into the corresponding directory, you can run `make download-lasry` or you can simply visit [the zenodo page here](https://zenodo.org/records/10513005) to download manually and place them into the related directory.
         - For simillie, `make download-simillie` or visit [zenodo link](https://zenodo.org/records/10512663).
-        - For integrated VanGalen-Oetjen, `make download-vangalen` or visit [zenodo link](https://zenodo.org/records/10013368).
+        - For integrated VanGalen-Oetjen, `make download-vangalen_oetjen` or visit [zenodo link](https://zenodo.org/records/10013368).